OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/beam-sizing.rst

             self.connect('ivc_rlength.room_length','d_neg_area.room_length')
             self.connect('ivc_rwidth.room_width','d_neg_area.room_width')

 Finally, we set up the problem.
 We bound `room_length` to only be between 5ft and 50ft, and `room_width` to be between 5ft and 30ft.
 We set our minimization objective to `neg_room_area`.
-Then we constrain the outputs from our disciplines.
+Then we constrain the outputs from our Components.

 .. testcode:: Beam